 Motivation is at its peak in the morning so if you struggle to maintain a consistent exercise regime, try slipping in some light exercise before breakfast (before your body wakes up and realises what’s up!)
 According to Russell Pate, Professor of Exercise Science at the University of South Carolina, the benefits of physical activity are linked to the amount you do on a consistent basis, so the best time of day to exercise is when you will do it most consistently .
 Consistency can come easier if you’re exercising in the morning, as willpower and responsibilities can cause conflict with the intention to exercise as the day progresses.
 Exercising in the morning help you to wake up, to focus your mind, and to start the day with a sense of accomplishment.
 It doesn’t need to be a high intensity work-out or a 20km run, it can be as simple as a 10 minute brisk walk, a gentle yoga sequence, or a short fitness routine from YouTube or free fitness apps like The Johnson & Johnson Official 7-Minute Workout or Nike Training Club.
 Whatever works for you and your morning routine.

 If you don’t give your body the fuel it needs in the morning, not only will your energy and hunger levels be unimpressed, your productivity and positivity will ultimately take a hit as the day progresses.
 The impact on long-term health also can't be ignored.
 A recent statement from the American Heart Association lays out that skipping breakfast has been linked to obesity, poorer nutrition and even diabetes.
 On the other hand, those who eat breakfast tend to have lower blood pressure and cholesterol levels .
 Ensuring you start your day with a nutritious breakfast is a no brainer, so make sure you have the ingredients available to you at home so you have no excuse to skip it.
 Check out how Craft Smoothie helps busy people to live more productive and positive lives by delivering everything you need to craft superfood smoothies at home.
+Or try out the new range of Instant Superfood Breakfast Pouches by Craft Breakfast.
+These convenient single-serve pouches can be enjoyed as a superfood porridge or easy bircher muesli - just add your favourite milk!

 It’s important to have a morning routine that sets you up for success - no matter what success looks like for you.
 Whether you’re racing around after the kids, working from home or planning your next career move, priority-setting is key.
 A few hours after waking is the best time to identify your priorities for the day, so you’ll be less susceptible to interruptions and failing to achieve what you set out to do.
 If unexpected to-dos creep up that need to take priority, do them first and then return to your original priorities ASAP - they were prioritised for a reason.